socialsignin/socialsignin-roo-showcase/README.md

 	Showcase controller created, having access to TwitterProviderService.
 	Creation of view jsp, tiles view definition.
 	Link added to index.jsp for to showcase controller

+- Code additions/modificiations to support this showcase controller

+	Created 2 new views to support a user logging in via a third-party-provider and choosing a username, made some minor amendments to existing header to display logged in status, and added messages to messages.properties to support these views.
+Created corresponding tiles view definitions.

+	AuthenticationDetailViewPreparer component created, and wired into views in views.xml (added into header attribute in default.jspx  preparer="authenticationDetailViewPreparer" )

+- Config modifications to support this showcase controller

+	Properties file created

+	SocialConfig configuration class created

+	<class>org.springframework.social.connect.roo.UserConnection</class> added to persistence.xml

+	Modified applicationContext.xml, applicationContext-security.xml and webmvc-config.xml as follows: